DJ Stewart

 Demetrius Jerome Stewart (born November 30, 1993) is an American professional baseball outfielder who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and New York Mets.
 He made his MLB debut in 2018.
 Stewart played college baseball for the Florida State Seminoles.

 Amateur career

 Stewart attended The Bolles School in Jacksonville, Florida.
 He played both baseball and football in high school.
 Stewart was drafted by the New York Yankees in the 28th round of the 2012 Major League Baseball draft.
+He was teammates in high school with Hayden Hurst and Austin Slater.
 He did not sign with the Yankees and enrolled at Florida State University to play college baseball for the Florida State Seminoles.